Meme1079/PsychWiki/PsychWiki_Source/Tweens and Timers.md

 - `vars` - Instead with a variable it should be either: `camGame`, `camHUD` or `camOther`

+Example: `doTweenZoom('camTween', 'camGame', 3, 1, 'linear')` This will tween the cam to zoom in after that it will return back to normal

 ### doTweenColor(tag:String, vars:String, targetColor:String, duration:Float, ease:String)
 It changes the Object's Color value with a tween

 - `targetColor` - The color the object will have when the tween ends **(Must be a Hexadecimal Color)**

-Example: `doTweenColor('bfColorTween', 'boyfriend', 'FF0000', 1, 'linear')` This tween boyfriend color to red
+Example: `doTweenColor('bfColorTween', 'boyfriend', 'FF0000', 1, 'linear')` This will tween boyfriend color to red

 ### runTimer(tag:String, time:Float = 1, loops:Int = 1)
 Runs a timer with a determined duration and loops count.